kpunith8/Links-and-Tutorials/NodeJS/NPM-Playbook.md

 ```

 ### Publish npm packages

+- Commit and push your changes to git repo before Publishing

 - Signup in npmjs.org, Add the user in command line using,
 ```
 $ npm adduser // Prompts for username, password, and e-mail address